 In my opinion, if there was ever an example of judicial misconduct, it would have to be his Honor’s known trolley ticket case.
 To make a long story short, Judge Bloom witnessed a security guard perjure himself*, ignored the only piece of evidence presented in court, silenced the defendant when he attempted to speak, convicted an innocent man, and is still refusing to overturn the case.
 I think we can agree that these acts are an insight into Jay Bloom’s moral stance if in fact he has any morals at all.

 Fortunately for the security guard, perjury is not a felony taken seriously in San Diego and he has yet to be charged by District Attorney Dumanis.
 In her defense, she’s stepping down from the post well before her term is up so maybe she’s got a full plate at the moment.
-We can only hope that the next DA will take the job and the crime a little more seriously.
+We can only hope the next DA will show the law some respect.**

-A copy of the defendant’s letter explaining the incident along with a parody of the district attorney’s marketing propaganda.
-The City of San Diego can consider this an open challenge to refute any of the claims on this site or in the letters provided.
+Here’s a copy of the defendant’s letter explaining the incident along with a parody of the district attorney’s marketing propaganda.
+The City of San Diego can consider this an open challenge to refute any of the claims made on this site or in the letters provided

 ***Although technically a villain, this particular offender is not of the same caliber as some of the evildoers featured in this article and no similarities are being drawn between Jabba and the judge.
 The image is being used as a depiction of sloth representing his Honor’s tardiness in overturning the convictions of the innocent if in fact there are any such convictions needing to be overturned.
 No dear reader, this site is about comparing Judge Bloom to the true villains of Star Wars through the parody of Darth Bloom.